LazyRen/LazyRen.github.io/_posts/devlog/Blog/2020-07-05-hydejack-post-writing-tips-tricks.md

 ### Adding image captions

-You can add captions to large images by adding the `figcaption` class to the paragraph after the image:
+You can add captions to large images/tables/codeblock by adding the `figcaption` class to the paragraph after the image:

 Example: